carakaki808/carakaki808.github.io/essays/WorkSmarterNotHarder.md

 ---

-var objs = [
+var objs = [\n
-  { first_nom: 'Lazslo', last_nom: 'Jamf'     },
+  \t{ first_nom: 'Lazslo', last_nom: 'Jamf'     },\n
-  { first_nom: 'Pig',    last_nom: 'Bodine'   },
+  \t{ first_nom: 'Pig',    last_nom: 'Bodine'   },\n
-  { first_nom: 'Pirate', last_nom: 'Prentice' }
+  \t{ first_nom: 'Pirate', last_nom: 'Prentice' }\n
 ];

 ---

 *How can I sort them by the value of last_nom in JavaScript?*

 *I know about sort(a,b), but that only seems to work on strings and numbers.
 Do I need to add a toString() method to my objects?*

 This question popped up when I searched with tags including javascript, arrays, sorting, and comparison.
-The title is clear and concise, Sort array of objects by string property value.
+The title is clear and concise, **_Sort array of objects by string property value_**.
 They immediately begin their post with a sample of their code to help support their follow-up question.
 The last part of their question asserted a symptom of their problem to help with analysis.
 I consider this to be a good question.
 Although the last sentence was a guess and could have been neglected, the rest of the inquiry was robust and allowed for further discussion on the issue.

 Example B,